eonofrey/energy_time_series/README.md

 COMPONENTS

 It uses these components along with outlier handling to predict the last year of data (blue).
-Adding the actuals (red) one can see that the model generally captures the trend pretty well.
+Adding the actuals (red) one can see that the model generally captures the trend pretty well and ends up with a mean average error of 3785 megawatts.

 PROPHET PREDICTIONS